 Should I prune a plum tree if it might be diseased?

 If fungal diseases plague your plum tree, remove diseased limbs and try pruning at a different time of year.
 Dormant pruning or summer pruning might be the right choice depending on which season is drier where you live.
-Bee-safe fungicides are also an option to reduce disease.

 How do I choose the right pruning angle for scaffold limbs?